I can’t believe we only have a few days left until Christmas.

 If you’re hosting events during the festive season, you can ask people to chip in and bring food and drinks for those events.

 Most people love showcasing their culinary skills and it cuts the cost for you.
-Plus it’s just fun.
+And it's fun.

 I love hosting lunches and dinners for people and most people will bring a dish or drinks without me having to ask them.